camilo86/foodtruck.ninja/README.md

 If you just want to become a food truck ninja, head over to [foodtruck.ninja](https://www.foodtruck.ninja) to recieve your first food belt (See what I did there? 😎)

 If you are a code monkey, then please sit down and keep reading.
-You code money better be ready to develop in JS (hold your breath) as this is a full JavaScript stack (react, mongodb & node).
+You code money better be ready to develop in JS (hold your breath) as this is a full JavaScript stack application (react, mongodb & node).

 ### Prerequisites